microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/educationschool-post-users.md

-# Add educationUser to an educationSchool
+---title: "Add educationUser to an educationSchool"description: "Add a user to a school."---# Add educationUser to an educationSchool

 Add a user to a school.